Lauren Malhoit talks about the new features of the Virtual Distributed Switch that comes with vSphere 5.1.

 I gave a presentation at my local VMUG meeting recently on the new features of the Virtual Distributed Switch (VDS) that comes with vSphere 5.1.
-I thought I'd share some of those in this blog, along with a video on one of the coolest new features, roll back.
+I thought I'd share some of those in this blog.

 There are some really neat networking things that came out with this new release that I've been researching and spending some time on in the lab.